 Implementation of secure encryption algorithms for SSLContext

-- Usage of Python 3 for scripting and software development
+- Usage of Scala for building scalable and high-performance applications

-- Usage of SSL for secure communication over the network
+- Usage of javax.net.ssl for secure communication over HTTPS

 Non compliant code

 The above code is creating an instance of